Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 ## Optimizing git fetch

-By default, git-remote-mediawiki will list new revisions for each wiki page (`mediawiki.<name>.fetchStrategy` set to `by_page`).
+By default, git-remote-mediawiki will list new revisions for each wiki page (`remote.<name>.fetchStrategy` set to `by_page`).
 This is the most efficient method when cloning a small subset of a very active wiki.
 On the other hand, fetching from a wiki with little activity but many pages is long (the tool has to query every page even to say "Everything up to date").

-One can set `mediawiki.<name>.fetchStrategy` to `by_rev`.
+One can set `remote.<name>.fetchStrategy` to `by_rev`.
 Then, git-remote-mediawiki will query the whole wiki for new revisions, and will filter-out revisions that should not be fetched because they do not touch tracked pages.
 In this case, for example, fetching from an up-to-date wiki is done in constant time (not O(number of pages)).

 ## Issues with SSL, self-signed or unrecognized certificates